bukola-olasehinde/bukola-olasehinde/README.md

 ## Objective

-My career transition into the tech world has led me to develop a passion for cybersecurity, I am eager to practice my core and transferrable skills specifically aiming to be a professional pentester.
+I am eager to practice my core and transferrable skills specifically aiming to be a professional pentester.

 ## Skills